-Camara is a social enterprise dedicated to using technology to improve education and livelihood skills in disadvantaged communities around the world.
-PwC is delighted to support Camara’s work in improving education through technology amongst disadvantaged communities in Ireland, Jamaica and Africa.
-PwC have donated over 2,500 used computers to Camara to date making it Camara’s largest donor.
-The computers have been refurbished and have resulted in an improved education for over 50,000 children in disadvantaged communities in Africa, the Caribbean and Ireland.
+Camara is a social enterprise dedicated to improving education in disadvantaged communities around the world through the use of technology.
+We are Camara’s biggest donor to date having already donated 4,000 used computers to the charity.
+The computers have been refurbished and have resulted in improved education for over 50,000 children in disadvantaged communities in Africa, the Caribbean and Ireland.

 Proud to be part of a network of Ireland’s largest companies dedicated to CSR and sustainability.

-We remain conscious of our direct impact on our environment and have introduced a number of environmental initiatives that have become part of our day to day way of working.
+As a firm we are very conscious of our impact on the environment and we have introduced a number of environmental initiatives that have become part of our day-to-day way of life.

-The Spencer Dock Fitness Centre includes state of the art equipment, changing areas, lockers and showers.
-The centre also has a studio where a range of fitness classes are held including circuit training; body sculpt classes, pilates and yoga.
+Our 24-hour Spencer Dock Fitness Centre includes state of the art equipment, changing areas, lockers and showers.
+The centre hosts a range of fitness classes are held including circuit training, body sculpt classes, pilates and yoga.

 The Leaders’ Group on Sustainability